-July 23, 2017 Snooty, the world's oldest-known manatee, has died at age 69, officials with the South Florida Museum announced today.
-Snooty's death was the result of a tragic accident and the circumstances are being reviewed.
+Snooty, the world's oldest-known manatee, died on July 23, 2017 at age 69.
 "Our initial findings indicate that Snooty's death was a heartbreaking accident and we're all devastated about his passing," said Brynne Anne Besio, the Museum's CEO.
 "We're reviewing what happened and will be conducting a full review of the circumstances.
-Snooty was such a [...]
+Snooty was such a unique animal and he had so much personality that people couldn't help but be drawn to him.
+As you can imagine, I -- and our staff, volunteers and boa [...]

 Please join us for our 25th Annual Snooty's Gala on Saturday, November 4, 2017 presented by Bank of America - featuring the sounds of Serenade of Souls, dinner by Michael's On East and a high-end silent auction and raffle.
 All proceeds benefit the South Florida Museum and Bishop Planetarium.
 Sponsorship opportunities are still available.
 Contact Laurie Voight at 941-216-3463 or LVoight@SouthFloridaMuseum.org for more information or to purchase tickets.